 It’s truly amazing how one cup of these beans in their raw form provides one with as much as 50% of their daily potassium needs.
-But also, 21% of their calcium needs, 55% of their vitamin B6, 69% of their iron, 57% of their magnesium, 13 % of their vitamin C and 2% of their vitamin A needs.
+But also, 21% of their calcium needs, 55% of their vitamin B6, 69% of their iron, 57% of their magnesium, 13 % of their vitamin C, and 2% of their vitamin A needs.

 But even all this is not the whole picture.
 These beans offer the one who consumes them a wide variety of nutrients.
 For instance: zinc, folate, vitamin K, copper, phosphorus, manganese, selenium, and choline.
 Not to mention plenty of both fiber and protein.

-Studies have proven that those diagnosed with type I diabetes have lower blood glucose levels if they consume a diet high in fibers.
+Studies have proven that those diagnosed with type I diabetes have lower blood glucose levels if they consume a diet high in fiber.
 As for those with type II diabetes, their blood sugar, insulin levels, and lipids may all improve through the consumption of Bengal Chickpeas.

 Studies conducted on mice witnessed that chickpeas decreased LDL cholesterol and triglyceride levels and even improved the hypo-sensitivity to insulin.

-It is a well-known fact that foods which have a high glycemic index will cause one’s blood sugar levels to spike after their consumption.
+It is a well-known fact that foods that have a high glycemic index will cause one’s blood sugar levels to spike after their consumption.
 In comparison, those foods which are low on this scale have a far lesser effect on one’s postprandial (post-meal) blood glucose levels.